 The Appeals Administrator with respect to reviewing an adverse Claim for Plan Benefits is Aetna.
-The Appeals Administrators with respect to reviewing an adverse Claim for an Eligibility Determination are the Associate Director of North America Benefits and the Global Benefits Director for The Dow Chemical Company.
+The Appeals Administrators with respect to reviewing an adverse Claim for an Eligibility Determination are the Associate Director of North America Benefits and the Global Benefits Director.